Junjue-Wang/LoveDA/README.md

 You can develop your models on Train and Validation sets.

+Classes indexes: background – 1, building – 2, road – 3,
+                 water – 4, barren – 5,forest – 6, agriculture – 7.
+And the no-data regions were assigned 0
+                 which should be ignored.
+The provided data loader will help you construct your pipeline.

 Submit your test results on [<b>LoveDA Semantic Segmentation Challenge</b>](https://competitions.codalab.org/competitions/35865#), [<b>LoveDA Unsupervised Domain Adaptation Challenge</b>](https://competitions.codalab.org/competitions/35874).
 You will get your Test scores smoothly.